KasparEtter/ef1p/pages/email/email.md

 As a sender, the company which runs the name servers of your domain might learn the domains to which you send emails.
 As a recipient, the sender might learn the domains to which you forward incoming messages.
-Thus, email leaves more traces with domain authentication than without.
+Email leaves more traces with domain authentication than without.

 </details>